 superficial spreading esophageal carcinom...

-Granulomatous lung disease refers to a broad group of infectious and non-infections conditions characterized by the formation of granulomas.
+Granulomatous lung disease refers to a broad group of infectious and non-infectious conditions characterized by the formation of granulomas.
+The spectrum includes:

 pulmonary non-tuberculous mycobacterial infection